-Estate settlement, including probate and trust administration
+- Estate settlement, including probate and trust administration

-For example, with respect to disability planning there are several legal documents that you need to have in place to protect you and your property from guardianship or conservatorship, including a Durable Power of Attorney, Advance Director, which includes a Health Care Power of Attorney and Living Will.
+For example, with respect to disability planning there are several legal documents that you need to have in place to protect you and your property from guardianship or conservatorship, including a Durable Power of Attorney, and a Advance Directive, which includes a Health Care Power of Attorney and Living Will.
 In addition, a Revocable Living Trust is usually part of a comprehensive disability plan.

 At McSwiney & Wood Law Firm, PC in New London, NH, Attorney Michael L. Wood can assist you with Long Term Care Planning, including review of long term care plans and Medicaid Planning.
 Unfortunately many people do not think about planning for their long term health care needs until a crisis hits.
 Long term care planning is the only way to insure that your health care needs will be met without having to spend all of your assets on you.
 Medicaid Planning is one of options available with long term care planning and involves re-positioning and/or transferring assets in order to qualify for Medicaid nursing home benefits sooner.

 When a person becomes mentally incapacitated, who will be able to make the incapacitated person’s personal and financial decisions?
 If the person took the time to make a disability plan, then he or she will have the right legal documents in place and will be able to dictate who will make these decisions.